-High levels of noise can cause hearing damage when the worker is subjected to it over the working day and a period of time.

-The regulations lay down three action levels, all action levels are based on average noise levels to which the employee is exposed to over an 8 hour working day.
+High levels of noise can cause hearing damage when the worker is subjected to it over the working day.
+The regulations lay down three action levels, all action levels are based on average noise levels to which the employee is exposed to over an 8-hour working day.